 Different than a Ph.D., which is more theoretical in nature, the Ed.D. in Organizational Leadership is a practical degree that enables both subject mastery and in-field application.
 That means you’ll be prepared to apply doctoral-level research and problem solving to complex, real-world challenges.

-You’ll complete either a dissertation or a dissertation in practice as part of a three-course sequence that comprises your last year in the program.
+You’ll complete a dissertation in practice as part of a three-course sequence that comprises your last year in the program.
 As an opportunity for additional flexibility in completing your dissertation, you can choose to focus on a project you are currently engaged in at your workplace.
 You’ll use action research to document the current situation and propose an evidence-based solution.

 Build your leadership acumen

-Build on the five-class leadership core by choosing an area of concentration based on your professional goals.
-Each concentration consists of two courses.
+Build on the five-class leadership core by choosing an area of focus based on your professional goals.
+Each focus area consists of two related courses.
 Choose from:

-Higher Education Leadership: You’ll focus on major theories of higher education leadership, in order to develop your own leadership skills.
-You’ll gain an understanding of various roles, both administrative and academic, with a goal of informing your decision making process.
+You’ll focus on major theories of higher education leadership, in order to develop your own leadership skills.
+You’ll gain an understanding of various roles, both administrative and academic, with a goal of informing your decision-making process.
 You’ll also explore critical issues facing higher education in America including access, academic freedom, federal government policy, financial aid, diversity and the influence of business models on institutional strategy and practice.
-You’ll gain an understanding of the responsibilities facing leaders of community colleges, as well as private and public four-year colleges.
+You’ll gain an understanding of the responsibilities facing leaders of community colleges, as well as private and public four-year colleges and universities.

 Differentiate yourself with a widely recognized credential

 The Ed.D. in Organizational Leadership is a widely recognized credential that distinguishes you from other high performers.
-It can open the door to teaching at the university level, as well as a variety of leadership positions.
+It can open the door to teaching at the university level, as well as numerous leadership positions.
 With its broad focus on organizational leadership, the degree also translates to a variety of for-profit and nonprofit industries, as well as the public sector and the military.
-Graduates of the program are not only good leaders, they are able to coach others into leadership roles as well.
+Graduates of the program are not only effective leaders, they are able to coach and mentor others into leadership roles as well.

 Get 360-degree support